NateM024/EtownCodingChallengeSpring2025/README.md

 # EtownCodingChallengeSpring2025
-To run this program, simply run Main.java
+To run this program, simply run MainFrame.java